 There were many interesting foreign exhibits as well.
 Great Britain shared its science and technology while Mexico and Peru showed handicrafts and Japan and India shared their national cultures.
 Taiwan and South Korea showed how quickly their technologies had advanced.

 The World of Art contained works of 50 contemporary American artists, 50 foreign artists, as well as 72 masterpieces by such noted artists as Rembrandt, Rubens, and Picasso.
 American artists included Willem de Kooning, Joan Mitchell, Georgia O’Keefe, Jackson Pollock, and Isamu Noguchi.

 The fair ran until October 21, 1962.
 President John F. Kennedy was supposed to attend the closing ceremony in October 1962, but bowed out, saying he was suffering from a “heavy cold.”
-In reality, he was dealing with the most sensitive time in the Cuban Missile Crisis.
+In reality, he was dealing with the Cuban Missile Crisis.
 The fair was a tremendous success and one of the few fairs of the era to turn a profit.
 In all, over 6 million people attended.
 The fair did a great deal to promote tourism for Seattle.
-The fair was later the setting for the Elvis movie, It Happened at the World’s Fair.
+The location was later the setting for the Elvis movie, It Happened at the World’s Fair.

 Click here for a promotional video for the fair and here for more stories and photos from the fair.